Black Horror on the Rhine: Racism on the right

 Ray Beveridge, a conservative Germanophile American actress and an ardent racist, used the "black horror" story as a call for a right-wing Volksgemeinschaft ("people's community"), urging the German people to reject the Weimar republic and rally around the völkisch right, which she claimed were the only men capable of "standing up" to France.
-Beveridge, who was well known for her exaggerated claims and a speaking style that sought to appeal to the worse prejudices in her audience, often spoke about the "mindless blacks" with "enormous sex drives and unrestrained passion" who allegedly would attack "white women, white girls, white youth, often old people and even children".
+Beveridge, who was well known for her exaggerated claims and a speaking style that sought to appeal to the worst prejudices in her audience, often spoke about the "mindless blacks" with "enormous sex drives and unrestrained passion" who allegedly would attack "white women, white girls, white youth, often old people and even children".
 Beveridge usually began her speeches with the remark:"Why do I come here, an American, to speak to you about the Schwarze Schmach ["black shame"]?
 Because I come from a nation that ever since it came into being has been threatened by black and yellow problems and the black and yellow peril! ...
 I appeal to women in the world!
 I appeal to all men worthy of the name.
 Help!
 White women, white boys are in danger everyday, every hour of the day as long as a black is allowed to have power over a white women!"
-An avowed white supremacist, Beveridge sought to impute the worse about black men, saying in one speech:"Victims of the promiscuous passions of the blacks are found half dead in meadows and ditches, their clothes in tatters, their delicate young bodies torn by the brutality of the attacks.
+An avowed white supremacist, Beveridge sought to impute the worst about black men, saying in one speech:"Victims of the promiscuous passions of the blacks are found half dead in meadows and ditches, their clothes in tatters, their delicate young bodies torn by the brutality of the attacks.
 Many have bite wounds which show clearly how wildly the black beast has fallen on his victim.
 I could quote innumerable examples with names and dates; and it must not be forgotten that almost all these men are infected with venereal diseases".